What you’ll need:

 · Foam board, ½” thick

 TIP: For ease of transport, you can screw a cabinet handle to the top of the crate.
-The screws should be long enough so that the handle doesn’t come loose while someone is carrying the crate, but not so long that they protrude into the interior of the crate.
+The screws should be long enough so that the handle doesn’t come loose while someone is carrying the crate with sculptor or painting inside, but not so long that they protrude into the interior of the crate.

 No posts found